dennislee22/dennislee22.github.io/docs/cdw/cdwautoscaling.md

     ```

-9. Take note of the the pod's log in the `Hive` namespace.
+9. Take note of the the pod's log in the `hive` namespace.

     ```bash
     # oc -n compute-1658641968-r8vh logs -f usage-monitor-5f9cfb8487-2zrrk